Bored Dog? SOLVED With These 6 Games

 Weather often forces us to be inside the house during the day.
 It may be rainy, or freezing, or too hot to function outside safely.
 And, although I don’t embrace blaming the weather as an excuse for not taking your dog out for exercise (there is usually a time of day that is better and less affected than another), I do realize that it can happen.

-So, on those days, it is important that your dog has some kind of mental stimulation while he is inside the house and bored.
+On those days, it is important that your pet has some kind of mental stimulation while he is inside the house and bored.
 Think rainy day and toddlers.

 Your dog still needs to have his mental and physical needs met even if he can’t spend a large amount of time outside!
 It's one of the pre-requisites to responsible dog training.

 After a few tosses, I need to be able to teach my dog to use his nose and not just his eyes, so I toss one that the dog can see and as he goes to get that food reward, I toss another (close by) that he cannot see.
 After he has consumed the first treat, I command him “find it” again and wait for him to begin sniffing and looking around.
 If he doesn’t find it easily, I simply make a step toward the treat without pointing it out.

 Again, I want my dog to learn to sniff and find an item.

-Once my dog is pretty good at this, I begin tossing treats behind his back fairly far away so that he has to sniff and look around to discover the treat.
+Once my pet dog is pretty good at this, I begin tossing treats behind his back fairly far away so that he has to sniff and look around to discover the treat.

 Eventually, you can hide the treats under furniture and on top of furniture and allow your dog to use his nose to find his tasty treat.

-2. Indoor Scent Work
+Indoor Scent Work

 Once your dog has figured out the above game, you can begin to use certain scents and teach your dog to find them.
 Birch, Anise, Clove, and Cypress are the scents used for AKC scent detection or “Nose Work”.
 You can also use approved spices (for instance nutmeg is toxic to dogs) or other scents used for hunting (deer, fox, etc.) which can be found online or at places like “Bass Pro Shops”.

 At first, you can condition the dog to smell and find the scent with a great reward.

-When the dog sniffs, click and reward.
+When the pet sniffs, click and reward.